-- Data Base Firms
+- DataBase Firms

-# 1 – Get into Buy Side Roles
+# 1 – Get into Buy-Side Roles

-Here you would be basically working for the hedge fund managers or the portfolio managers.
-The skill set for both is similar as you are analyzing investments and making recommendations.
-The buy-side offers an even better lifestyle and actually investing.
+Here you would be basically working for the hedge fund managers or the portfolio managersThe Portfolio ManagersA portfolio manager is a financial market expert who strategically designs investment portfolios..
+The skillset for both is similar as you analyze investments and make recommendations.
+The buy-side offers an even better lifestyle and investing.

 #2 – Get into Investment Banking